SvenDub/scrot/README.md

 This is a fork of [mahkoh/scrot](https://github.com/mahkoh/scrot) which is a fork of the [scrot](http://en.wikipedia.org/wiki/Scrot) utilitiy.

 I use the scrot command to create a screenshot for my i3lock.
-I used to blur the screenshot with ImageMagick afterwards but re-decoding, bluring and encoding it one more time took about 3 more second on my computer, which was pretty slow.
-That's why I added the blur option to the code.
+I used to blur the screenshot with ImageMagick afterwards but re-decoding, bluring and encoding it one more time took about 2-5 more second on my computer, which was pretty slow.
+I also used to add an icon over it afterwards.
+That's why I added the blur and icon option to the code.

-- `-blur radius` can be used to blur the screenshot.
+- `-blur radius` | `-B` can be used to blur the screenshot.
 Radius is an integer.
+- `-icon filename` | `-i` can be used to add an icon over the screenshot.
+The icon must be smaller than the screenshot itself

 Below are the changes from [mahkoh](https://github.com/mahkoh):